 Once you have a decent amount of these items filled up, building bulk storage is the second layer.
 Bulk food storage is things like wheat, sugar, beans, and dry dairy products.
 Properly stored grains and dry beans can last indefinitely.
 Proper storage for most items means sealing them in mylar with an oxygen absorber and putting in an opaque, rodent proof container.
 Before we get ahead of ourselves the first step in building a long term food supply is deciding how much is needed.

 The LDS has a calculator that gives a basic idea of the bulk ingredients to buy.
-In my position, I have a 6 month goal, and a household with 2 adults and 4 kids.
+In my position, I have a 6 month food storage supply goal, and a household with 2 adults and 4 kids.
 Since each child counts as 1/2 an adult in the recommended storage amounts I need to plan for 4 adult amounts.
 Since I am also looking for a 6 month goal, I need to cut the number of adults in half to two.
 Food supply for 2 Adults for 1 year is the same as 2 adults and 4 children for 6 months.
 Here is what the LDS recommends I have in storage:

 - Grains: 600 pounds